django-oscar/django-oscar/docs/source/howto/how_to_override_a_core_class.rst

 Much of Oscar's functionality is implemented using classes, when a module function might seem a better choice.
 This is to allow functionality to be customised.
-Oscar uses a dynamic class loading mechanism that can be used to override Oscar's core classes and use custom versions.
+This How-to describes how Oscar's dynamic class loading mechanism can be used to override Oscar's core classes and use custom versions.

+It builds upon the steps described in :doc:`/topics/customisation`.
+Please read it first and ensure that you've:

+* Created an app with the same label
+* Overridden the Oscar app with your own

 Example
 -------